Belén (film)

 Belén is a 2025 Argentine historical legal drama film directed and starred by Dolores Fonzi from a screenplay she co-wrote with Laura Paredes, Agustina San Martín and Nicolás Britos.
-It is based on the non-fiction book Somos Belén by Ana Correa, which follows a lawyer's quest for justice when her client is falsely imprisoned for committing an illegal abortion.
+It is based on the non-fiction book Somos Belén by Ana Correa, which follows a lawyer's quest for justice when her client is falsely imprisoned for providing an illegal abortion.

-The film was selected as the Argentine entry for Best International Feature Film at the 98th Academy Awards.
+The film was selected as the Argentine entry for Best International Feature Film at the 98th Academy Awards, making the December shortlist.

 Synopsis

-Attorney Soledad Deza takes on the case of a young woman unjustly sentenced to prison after being accused of committing an illegal abortion.
+Attorney Soledad Deza takes on the case of Julieta, a young woman from Tucumán unjustly sentenced to prison after being accused of providing an illegal abortion.
 Both women face a corrupt legal system and a society that wants to see them fail.
-As Belén's case gains notoriety, a women's movement emerges that resonates throughout Argentina.
+As her case gains notoriety, a women's movement emerges that resonates throughout Argentina.